We independently review everything we recommend. When you buy through our links, we may earn a commission. Learn more.

 Contact: +679 666 5028

-IHG owns and operates a number of hotels across the archipelago, but none are as highly sought after and consistently awarded as the Six Senses Fiji.
+IHG owns and operates a number of hotels across the archipelago, but none as consistent nor highly sought-after as Six Senses Fiji.

 A convenient location is part of the appeal.
-It only takes about an hour to reach Six Senses Fiji from Nadi International Airport, given the property is located on Malolo in the Mamanuca archipelago.
+It only takes about an hour to reach the property from Nadi International Airport: located on Malolo in the Mamanuca archipelago.

-You’ve got an idyllic beachside location, two full-service marinas, several eco-facilities, a luxury spa, and the resort’s very own cooking school to help keep you out of your villa.
+You’ve got an idyllic beachfront location, two full-service marinas, several eco-facilities, a luxury spa, and the resort’s very own cooking school to help keep you out of your villa.

 COMO Laucala Island